Helping women with ovarian cancer live better, longer lives

-The NZ government spends $100 million a year to reduce our road toll.
+The NZ government is currently spending billions to improve road safety.
 Ovarian cancer kills more women.
 Most years it spends nothing to reduce ovarian cancer's death toll.

 According to Te Aho O Te Kahu (the Cancer Control Agency) - ovarian cancer ranks 13th (out of 13 cancers) i.e. last for research funding (yet it’s our 5th most common cause of female cancer death)